-This second example above is the NRPT, the National Register of Personal Trainers sending traffic to a personal training course provider, and they show 26.92% conversion rate.
+The second example above is the NRPT, the National Register of Personal Trainers sending traffic to a personal training course provider, and they show a 26.92% conversion rate.

 Start writing your landing page copy with a question.

-One of the best method of writing great and converting landing pages is with a question, that matters to your users.
+One of the best methods of writing great and converting landing pages is with a question, that matters to your users.
 How do you phrase a problem that the audience faces?

-That's why you need to go back to your referral source website and find out what that review or blog post is saying about your users pain points.
-Then, when people land to your website from there, you are in a better position to ask them a question and give an answer.
+That’s why you need to go back to your referral source website and find out what that review or blog post is saying about your users’ pain points.
+Then, when people land on your website from there, you are in a better position to ask them a question and give an answer.

-So, in summary find your referral websites, analyse their users' pain points and give an answer to their question in your landing page.
+So, in summary, find your referral traffic sources, analyse their users’ pain points and give an answer to their question on your landing page.

 2. Google Analytics Reverse Goal Path Reports